Teacher Education – Certification

 In addition to being certified, teachers must hold an endorsement in a teaching area approved by Washington state.

 For our students who plan to teach K-8, they will pursue an endorsement in elementary education.
-These students must also choose one of the following add-on endorsements: English Language Learners Middle Level Mathematics, Middle Level Science, or Special Education.
+These students are also encouraged to pursue a minor or one of the following add-on endorsements: English Language Learners, Middle Level Mathematics, Middle Level Science, or Special Education.

 For WSU students who plan to teach specific subjects (such as high school history or music), the student will complete a major in that area of expertise, and will choose the teacher preparation option.